magento/magento2-page-builder/docs/configurations/panel-configurations.md

 To rename the panel groups, you need to override the defaults configured in the Page Builder `group.xml` file as follows:

-1. Add a file called `group.xml` to your module's `view/adminhtml/pagebuilder/` directory:
+1. Add a file named `group.xml` to your module's `view/adminhtml/pagebuilder/` directory:

     ![Custom group file](../images/custom-group-file.png)